marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 Filter to-date: “{{filter_to_date}}”
 ```

-For the images I created a shape that was in the same size as where I want the image to be.
+For the images, I created a shape that was the same size as where I wanted the image to be.
 Create a shape and write `{{efficiency_graph}}` for example.

 ## Make a copy of the report template

-For each report generation we are going to make a copy of the report template and then make the replacements in the copy.
-Here's a method to make a copy of a file into another folder:
+For each report generation, we are going to make a copy of the report template and then make the replacements in the copy.
+Here's a method to make a copy of a file in another folder:

 ```python
 def copy_file_to_folder(self, original_file_id: str, folder_id: str, file_name: str) -> GoogleDriveObject: